Fast differentiation of hyperbolic chaos: Introduction

-The third result is an accurate, efficient, robust, and easy-to-implement algorithm for the linear response of SRB measures, which is called the fast linear response algorithm.
-We first show that the renormalization in $\tilde \beta$ only needs to be done after a number of steps. \re{We further write everything in matrix notation, which is more suitable for programming, and should be understandable without differential geometry knowledge.
-Readers mainly interested in applications can jump to the detailed procedure list in section~\ref{s:procedure list}.} The algorithm is accurate; it is robust, since it does not involve oblique projections; it requires little additional coding to first-order and second-order tangent solvers; more importantly, it is very efficient.
+The second main result is the fast response algorithm, which is precise, efficient in high-dimensions, and easy to implement.
+The algorithm works well in high-dimensions since it is Monte-Carlo: it first computes an orbit, then inductively solves several quantities on the orbit, then computes an estimator from these quantities, and takes average of the estimator along the orbit.
+The inductive nature makes the algorithm quite efficient; its cost is only $O(Mu)$ per step, where $M$ is the system dimension and $u$ is the unstable dimension.
+We further write everything in matrix notation in section~\ref{s:procedure list}, which is more suitable for coding.
+The algorithm requires little additional coding to first-order and second-order tangent solvers, where second-order tangent solvers are just first-order solvers with a second-order source term.

+Section~\ref{s:example} shows a numerical application on a modified solenoid map, which is a 21-dimensional system with a 20-dimensional unstable subspace, whose direction is unknown beforehand.
+For the same precision, the fast response is about $10^{6}$ times faster than the path-perturbation method.
+Also, the 21 dimension would require a tremendous number of elements for conventional operator-based, or divergence, algorithms.
+The fast response algorithm is even faster than the regression methods.

-\re{ The last result of this paper is several basic geometry and algebra tools for second-order tangent equations, which governs the propagation of derivatives of unstable $u$-vectors.
-These tools are useful when considering $u$-dimensional invariant submanifolds in $M$-dimensional manifolds, for any $1\le u\le M$.
-In particular, appendix~\ref{a:f*} defines the derivative of the pushforward operator, $\nabla f_*$.
-Appendix~\ref{a:derivative} defines the linear space, $\cD_e$, spanned by derivatives of unstable $u$-vectors.
-Appendix~\ref{a:projection} extends the projection operators on single-vectors to derivatives of $u$-vectors. }
+The last result of this paper is several basic geometry and algebra tools for the second-order tangent equation, which governs the propagation of derivatives of unstable $u$-vectors.
+These tools are useful when considering $u$-dimensional invariant submanifolds.
+In particular, appendix~\ref{a:f*} defines the derivative of the pushforward operator $\nabla f_*$.
+Appendix~\ref{a:derivative} defines the linear space, $\cD^u$, of derivatives of unstable $u$-vectors.
+Appendix~\ref{a:projection} extends the projection operators on single-vectors to $\cD^u$.